Ephesians Chapter 3

 Before beginning his prayer, Paul decided to go over again some of those truths which prompted it, emphasizing their divine source.
 The apostle knew the value of repetition in teaching and the importance of establishing authority when teaching such new and non-traditional doctrine.

-We none understand a truth fully when we first hear it.
-God’s truths are so marvelous and vast that we will never comprehend them fully in this life, no matter how many times we hear and study them.
+We rarely understand a truth fully when we first hear it.
+God’s truths are so marvelous and vast that we may never comprehend them fully in this life, no matter how many times we hear and study them.

 This digression reveals Paul’s own divinely appointed part in disclosing the enormous truth explained (in 2:11-22), that Gentile believers now stand on equal footing with their Jewish brethren in God’s family.